Listen to The Civic Leader Podcast for an audio version of this brief.

 The Role of Technology

-Telehealth is an area for opportunity that could help improve healthcare delivery and reduce costs.
+Telehealth is an area for opportunity that could help improve healthcare delivery and reduce costs, which has been highlighted during the coronavirus pandemic.
 According to the Health Resources Services Administration, “telehealth” is defined as “the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.
 Technologies include videoconferencing, the internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.”